Meekb/BuildAMidwestBuffet/README.md

 # Ruby & Ranch: Build a Midwest Buffet

 A collection of exercises to practice Ruby, and test-driven design (TDD).
 The project serves as both a practical example of writing and organizing Ruby tests and as a playful nod to Midwest culture, where buffet lines are a beloved tradition.

+Build the buffet starting with sides, dishes, and desserts.
+Move along and create customers, then build them a buffet line to stand in.
+Finally, have the buffet serve the food to customers that are in the buffet line.
+Find out what happens when a customer says, "Ohp!
+Let me scootch by ya for the Ranch..."

+This test suite is evolving.
+Additional classes and functionality may be added at any time.
+Read on to find out how you can [contribute](#contributing).

 ## How to Run
-Fork this repo, then clone your forked copy to your machine.
+Fork this repo, then clone your forked copy to your machine

 `cd` into the directory for the project